 Just like how we add spices to our food, tea can bring out the best flavor of food when the pairing is right.
 It’s the same as adding seasoning to a soup or marinating a chicken.
 Green tea is wonderful for its plethora of health benefits, but it's also an incredibly flexible beverage that can be paired with a variety of different dishes from all over the world.

 If you’re not much of a tea connoisseur then you may not have known that there are numerous varieties of green tea, and each one has a unique aroma.
-While China alone has over a thousand tea tastes, here are some of the main flavors you might come across in Japan, China, and Sri Lanka.
+While China alone has over a thousand tea flavors, here are some of the main flavors you might come across in Japan, China, and Sri Lanka.

 Chocolate contains cocoa which gives it a bitter taste.
 Dark chocolate contains more cocoa compared to other chocolates giving it an intensely bitter taste.
-You’ll want to pair it with fruity green tea to harmonize the flavors from the bitterness of cocoa and sweetness from the green tea.
+You’ll want to pair it with a fruity green tea to harmonize the flavors from the bitterness of cocoa and sweetness from the green tea.

 If you’re preparing pan-fried turkey for the holidays, green tea also pairs well with it.
 If you want a really great combination, go for Chinese green tea.
 You also experience a different blend of green tea and experience how China consumes their tea.